bbelland/FRDtesting/README.md

-# FRDtesting
+# FRDsolver
-Analysis of FRD effect on PFS spectrograph images
+Code that solves for the minimum FRD from an input image with a set of images with known FRDs and an array of those corresponding FRDs